Daniel-KM/Omeka-S-module-Internationalisation/README.md

 - [ ] Add automatic selection of the site with the browser language.
 - [ ] Manage sites by group instead of sync manually.
 - [ ] Add a view to display all the languages that are used.
 - [ ] Add a bulk edit to normalize all languages, so fallbacks won't be necessary in  most of the cases.
 - [ ] Add a view to manage fallbacks (site settings?).
 - [ ] Sort by the translated value.
 - [ ] Sort by the translated resource class and template labels.
 - [x] Duplicate settings and pages for an existing site.
 - [ ] Modify the internal urls with the target site one when copying blocks.
 - [ ] Copy of pages: there is no mapping for collecting forms.
+- [ ] Add navigation link for the language switcher.

 Warning